GluuFederation/docs-oxd-prod/3.1.2/sources/api/index.md

 }
 ```

-After redirecting to the above URL, the OpenID Connect Provider (OP) will return a response to the URL your application registered as the redirect URI (parse out the code and state).
+After redirecting to the above URL, the OpenID Connect Provider will return a response to the Authorization Redirect URI (parse out the code and state).
 It will look like this:

 ```language-http
 HTTP/1.1 302 Found